 Michael R. Jackson

 I am a clinical psychologist with 29 years of experience working with children, adolescents, and adults, and 16 years of experience teaching and writing in an academic setting.
-I was born in Los Angeles, and grew up in Southern California during the conventional 1950s and the turbulent 1960s.
-I attended UCSB and UCLA as an undergraduate, and, partly as a result of my own turbulence, I quit college, was inducted into military service, and spent a year in Vietnam.
+I was born in Los Angeles, and grew up in Southern California.
+I attended UCSB and UCLA as an undergraduate, quite college, was drafted, and did a tour of duty in Vietnam.
 I returned to the U.S. with a new appreciation of the problems of unrestrained nationalism and a wish to help others.

 Part of my experience during these years was a period in psychotherapy, which inspired me, among other things, to pursue a career in the mental health field.
-After obtaining my bachelor’s degree, I worked for four years in a variety of inpatient and outpatient mental health settings, and eventually entered the masters program at California State University at Los Angeles, and later the doctoral program at the University of Michigan in Ann Arbor.
+After obtaining my bachelor’s degree, I worked for four years in a variety of inpatient and outpatient mental health settings, eventually entered the masters program at California State University at Los Angeles and later entered the doctoral program at the University of Michigan in Ann Arbor.
 While I was at Michigan I met a group of people who, along with a few others in the United States, were introducing the field of psychology to what is now called qualitative research: the use of unstructured techniques such as in-depth interviewing and participant observation to study human life as it is actually lived in real social settings.
-My doctoral dissertation, an in-depth interview study of the experience of self-esteem and a critique of the assumptions of laboratory psychology, was later published as a book with the title Self-Esteem and Meaning: A Life-Historical Investigation.
+During this period I also had the opportunity to explore the fundamental concepts and assumptions underlying standard psychological and statistical methods, and some of the problems these entail for the field of psychology.
+This work culminated in my book Self-Esteem and Meaning: A Life-Historical Investigation, an in-depth interview study of the experience of self-esteem and a critique of contemporary psychological methods.
 Over the next three decades I worked in the field of clinical psychology and published several articles on qualitative research, semiotics, and psychological methodology.

-At Earlham College, I was able to introduce a number of talented students to the fields of psychological diagnosis, psychotherapy, community psychology, and qualitative research methods.
-In addition, I had the opportunity to teach in the interdisciplinary Human Development and Social Relations (HDSR) program–a course of study that focuses on the social and psychological dynamics that underlie a variety of social issues.
-In 2007, under my leadership, the psychology departments of Earlham College and nine other academic institutions played a significant role in challenging the American Psychological Association (APA) for ethical compromises regarding psychologists participating in torture.
+At Earlham College, I was able to introduce a number of talented students to the fields of counseling, psychotherapy, psychological assessment and test construction, community psychology, and qualitative research methods.
+In addition, I had the opportunity to teach in, and to chair, the interdisciplinary Human Development and Social Relations (HDSR) program–a course of study that focuses on the social and psychological dynamics that underlie a variety of social issues.
+In 2007, under my leadership, the psychology departments of Earlham College and nine other academic institutions played a significant role in successfully challenging the American Psychological Association (APA) regarding ethical compromises that had permitted psychologists to participate in torture.

-Since 2016 I have been engaged in independent research and writing, and have continued being active in ethics issues through my longstanding involvement in Psychologists for Social Responsibility (PsySR).
+Since 2016 I have been engaged in independent research and writing, and have continued to be involved in ethics issues through my longstanding involvement in Psychologists for Social Responsibility (PsySR).
 In 2019 I became a regular contributor to the website Psychotherapy.net.

 Acknowledgements and credits